miko-soft/functionflow/README.md

 #### e
-Evaluate some Javascript code.
+Evaluate some Javascript code in the runtime.
-It's simmilar to command **$ node** and it's useful when developer needs to test some JS code snippet quickly.
+It's simmilar to command **$ node** and it's useful when developer needs to test some JS code snippet quickly without exiting from the skript.

 #### f
-Test the FunctionFlow function code "ff_code" which has two parameters "x" and "lib" **(x, lib) => { ...ff_code... }**.
+Write some function which has two parameters "x" and "lib" **(x, lib) => { ...ff_code... }** and test it in the runtime.

-#### f1 [,f2, ...]
-If the command doesn't correspond to any of the previous commands then it will search for the function file to execute it.
-For example if the command is **login** it will search for "login.js" and if exists it will execute it.
-Also it's possible to define multiple functions to be executed serially <i>ff.serial[f1, f2, f3]</i>.
+#### f1.js, f2.js, f3.js
+Execute functions f1,js, f2.js and f3.js serially with <i>ff.serial[f1, f2, f3]</i> in the runtime.